 ¾cupmilk(use soy, oat, or almond milk for vegan/vegetarian)

-If you want to sweeten your beverage, add ½ tsp sugar (optional; I don‘t add it).
+Add an optional ½ tsp sugar if you want to sweeten it (I don‘t add any).
 Then, add 2 Tbsp hot water.

-Using a chasen(a bamboo whisk used for Japanese tea ceremony), whisk briskly, drawing a letter W, until no lumps remain.
-The matcha slurry should be smooth and a little foamy.
-You can also use a flat whisk if you have one.
-Tip: Matcha is tea leaf powder, so it will never completely dissolve in water.
+Use a chasen(a bamboo whisk used for Japanese tea ceremony) or flat whisk to whisk briskly, drawing a letter W, until no lumps remain.
+The matcha slurry will be smooth and a little foamy.
+Nami's Tip: Matcha is tea leaf powder, so it will never completely dissolve in water.

 To Heat and Froth the Milk